microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/participant-get.md

 Retrieve the properties and relationships of a **participant** object.

-> [!Note]
+> [!NOTE]
-> P2P calls between calling bot and another peer, including VOIP and PSTN, are not supported.
+> Peer-to-peer calls between a calling bot and another peer, including both VoIP and PSTN calls, aren't supported.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]